-For user dial plans, you should specify a descriptive name that identifies to the users the dial plan will be assigned.
-The dial plan Simple Name is prepopulated with a string that is derived from the dial plan name.
+For user dial plans, you should specify a descriptive name that identifies the users to which the dial plan will be assigned.
+The dial plan Simple Name is pre-populated with a string that is derived from the dial plan name.
 The Simple Name field is editable, which enables you to create a more descriptive naming convention for your dial plans.
 The Simple Name value cannot be empty and must be unique.
 A best practice is to develop a naming convention for your entire organization and then use this convention consistently across all sites and users.

 We recommend that you type the common, recognizable name of the geographic location or group of users to which the corresponding dial plan applies.

 External access prefix